 "Daylight," Jones said after helping the Baltimore Raver over the San Francisco 49ers.
-"Follow any avenue and it a 28-6 lead of kickoff, the li Mercedes-Be backup lighti play was stop minutes, and Los Angeles Times
+"Follow any avenue and it

 The majority of lights went out in the Superdome during the Super Bowl, causing a 34-minute delay.
 AP Photo/Marcio Sanchez